juris-daksa/food-prices-hub/README.md

 ## Requirements

-- A PostgreSQL database instance is required.
+- A PostgreSQL database is required.
 - A `.env` file needs to be provided inside project root directory with the following environment variables:
     ```plaintext
     DB_HOST=your_database_host